Garth619/pq1b/wp-content/themes/pq1b/readme.md

 - Lazy loading all images when scrolling
 - We are currently taking most of our js frameworks and combining, minifying and loading them after a few seconds on the homepage.
 This gets around some of the Google Lighthouse penalties. (can be found in the footer.php file)
 - Sometimes loading fonts locally actually gets us a better score than pulling from Google fonts
+- Utilizing caching plugin such as Litespeeed or WP Super Cache

 GZIP Compression